 The History Screen provides a summary of the most recent events that have occurred in the power amplifier or transmitter.
 An event can either be a fault or simply an action like turning on or off the carrier.
-The format of the History Screen is illustrated below in the sample screen:
+The format of the History Screen is illustrated below: